progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 12: Design a chat system.md

 > Workflow

-1. User tries to log in
+1. Log in
 2. Load balancer sends login request to API servers
-3. After authentication, service discovery finds the best chat server for the user (server 2 is the best now), and return to the user
+3. After authentication, service discovery finds the best chat server for the user (for example, server 2 is the best now), and return to the user
 4. User connect chat server 2 through WebSocket

 ## 3.2 Message flows